carla-ng/my-personal-website/README.md

 * Perform all relevant tests (NO tests have been performed yet!)
 * Dark theme
 * English version (now it's only available in Spanish)
-* Check if all texts received from the API are in English and verify they don't include special characters _(in progress)_

 <br/>